TheOdinProject/curriculum/javascript/project_scopes_closures.md

-# Project: Javascript Scopes and Closures
+# Project: Tic Tac Toe in Javascript

 If you went through the [Ruby course](/ruby-programming), you had a chance to build Tic Tac Toe to test your OOP skills.
 If you did, you'll have a leg up because you'll be building those project now for the browser.